a-albuquerque/snpCYP/README.md

 data(package="snpCYP")
 ```

-Data sets available to the users are:
+Data sets available to the users are: baseSeqs.rda drugs.rda

-Functions available to the user are:
+Functions available to the user are: snpDist() detectSNP() snpToDrug()

-baseSeqs.rda drugs.rda
+runsnpCYP()

 Please check this package’s vignette for detailed information on the
 functions provided: